karlproject/karldocs/docs/specs/drafts/karl-improvement-process.rst

 Specification and gets a permanent identifier (KIP-0047).
 The Specification is assigned a Development Quarter of Q3 (which helps in high-level budgeting) and a Deployment Quarter of Q3 (which helps set user expectations.)
-The Feature on the Feature Backlog is archived, making it disappear from view.
+The Feature on the Feature Backlog is associated with one or more of these Specifications and its status is updated.

 Paul, as the PM for this Specification, starts assigning Tasks.
 This involves looking at the resource pool and timeline to see who is